zwvews/zwvews.github.io/_pages/about.md

   * Work with Prof. Dongjin Song and Dr. Yuncong Chen as a summer Intern at NEC American Lab, Princeton, NJ (May.
 2020 - Aug.
 2020)
   * Work with Dr. Zhoubing Xu as a summer Intern at Siemens Healthineer, Princeton, NJ (May.
 2019 - Aug.
 2019)
   * Work with Dr. Feng Shi as a summer Intern at United-imaging Inc. Shanghai, China (May.
 2018 - Aug.
 2018)
-  * Work with Prof. Feiping Nie as a research assistant at the Northwestern Polytechnical University, Xi'an, China (2015 - 2018)
+  * Work with Prof. Feiping Nie at the Northwestern Polytechnical University, Xi'an, China (2015 - 2018)